 The universities determine the requirements for the UAI.
-It is calculated by the Universities' Technical Committee on Scaling.
+It is calculated by the universities' Technical Committee on Scaling.
 The UAI is released by the Universities Admissions Centre (UAC).
+The Board provides HSC marks for individual students to the Chair of the Technical Committee on Scaling, for the purpose of calculating students' UAIs.